Storage

 string required

-Important Note: This can also be defined using a secret which is strongly recommended especially for containerized deployments.
+This can also be defined using a secret which is strongly recommended especially for containerized deployments.

-It’s strongly recommended this is a Random Alphanumeric String with 64 or more characters.
+While the minimum length is 20 characters, it’s strongly recommended this is a Random Alphanumeric String with 64 or more characters.

 See security measures for more information.